BettercareHealth/bettercare/nc/nc-5.md

 ## Case study 3

 A term infant is delivered by caesarean section after a diagnosis of fetal distress is made.
-The Apgar scores are 2 at 1 minute and 5 at 5 minutes.
+The Apgar scores are 2 at 1 minute and 5 at 5&nbsp;minutes.
 After resuscitation the infant appears lethargic and at 2 hours has a generalised fit.
 The blood glucose concentration is normal.

 ### 1. What is the probable cause of the fit?